 - 1. Assignor contacts Buyer and Program Administrator to provide informal notice of intent to assign, including the identity of Assignee. - 2.
 Assignee applies to be an Approved Vendor (if not already) on the Program website.
-(In the case that the Assignee is a foreclosing financing party, the requirement that the Assignee is an Approved Vendor shall be waived for up to 180 days following the transfer.)
+(In the case that the Assignee is a foreclosing financing party, the requirement that the Assignee is an Approved Vendor shall be waived for up to 180 days following the transfer.) - 3.
+Program Administrator reviews and approves Approved Vendor application (if the Assignee is not already an Approved Vendor). - 4.
+Assignee and Assignor execute the appropriate form of Acknowledgement.
+The Acknowledgement without consent form47 is used if the Assignee already is a valid Approved Vendor with an existing fully executed REC Contract.
+The Acknowledgement and Consent form 48 is used in all other situations.
+Thus, one of the two versions of the form is required in all cases.

-43 The same timeline and requirements apply to collateral assignments for EEC-certified Approved Vendors; if the REC Contract is within the first six years, the new assignee must also be EEC-certified.
+46 The same timeline and requirements apply to collateral assignments for EEC-certified Approved Vendors; if the REC Contract is within the first six years, the new assignee must also be EEC-certified.